 8. Chiral Chromatography

 Chiral chromatography separates enantiomers, which are molecules that are mirror images of each other but cannot be superimposed.
 It utilizes chiral stationary phases that interact differently with each enantiomer.
-This technique is crucial in pharmaceutical research and the production of chiral drugs.
+This technique is crucial in pharmaceutical research and the production of chiral drugs, where one optical isomer might be therapeutic while its mirror image is entirely inactive or harmful.

 How to Select the Appropriate Column Chromatography?